Naomie Harris

 In 2016, she starred in the critically acclaimed film Moonlight, a performance that earned her a number of accolades, including nominations for the Golden Globe, BAFTA, and Academy Award for Best Supporting Actress.
 Harris was appointed an Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to drama.

-Early life
+Early life and education

-Naomie Harris was born on 6 September 1976 in Islington, London, where she was raised.
-Her mother, Carmen Harris, sometimes credited as Lisselle Kayla, emigrated from Jamaica to London as a child with her parents.
-Harris's father, Brian Clarke, a fashion designer, emigrated from Trinidad to the UK, and has British, Grenadian, and Guyanese ancestors.
-They separated before Harris was born, and she was raised by her mother.
-Harris grew up in a council flat in Finsbury Park.
-Her mother later remarried and Harris has two younger half-siblings.
-Her mother worked as a screenwriter on EastEnders and works as a healer.
+Naomi Melanie Harris was born on 6 September 1976 in Islington, London.
+Her mother Carmen Harris (sometimes credited as Lisselle Kayla), having emigrated from Jamaica to London as a child with her parents, has worked as a screenwriter on EastEnders and as a healer.

+Harris' fashion designer father Brian Clarke emigrated from Trinidad to the UK, and has British, Grenadian, and Guyanese ancestors.
+They separated before Harris was born, and she was raised by her mother in a council flat in Finsbury Park.
+Her mother later remarried, and Harris has two younger half-siblings.

-She attended St Marylebone School in London.
-Harris attended the Anna Scher Theatre where she studied acting as a child before attending Woodhouse College as a sixth-form student.
+Harris attended St Marylebone School in London.
+During childhood she studied acting at the Anna Scher Theatre before attending Woodhouse College as a sixth-form student.
 She graduated from Pembroke College, Cambridge, in 1998 with a degree in social and political sciences.
 Harris trained at the Bristol Old Vic Theatre School.